Cultural Humility

 Self-Reflection

-Our staff is trained and engages in ongoing self-reflection to identify their own biases, prejudices, and stereotypes related to culture, race, ethnicity, religion, and other aspects of identity.
+Our staff is trained and engaged in ongoing self-reflection to identify their biases, prejudices, and stereotypes related to culture, race, ethnicity, religion, and other aspects of identity.

 Cultural Responsiveness

 Cultural humility aims to create safe and inclusive environments where individuals from diverse backgrounds feel valued, respected, and free from discrimination or judgment.
-This includes reflecting our community in our communication styles, the set up of the events, the language being used, the food we offer, etc.
+This includes reflecting our community in our communication styles, event setups, language, food offerings, and more.

 Respectful Inquiry

-We approach kids and coworkers from different cultures with a genuine curiosity and a willingness to listen and learn.
-This includes actively seeking to understand the perspectives and experiences of others.
+We approach kids and coworkers from different cultures with genuine curiosity and a willingness to listen and learn.
+This includes actively seeking to understand others' perspectives and experiences.

 Commitment to Continuous Learning

 Cultural humility recognizes that cultural learning is an ongoing, lifelong process.
-It acknowledges that we can never fully master or understand every aspect of another culture but can always strive to be more humble and open in our approach.
+It acknowledges that we can never fully master or understand every aspect of another culture but can always strive to be more humble and open.

 Acknowledgment of Power Dynamics